Greece Student Travel Programs for Teens

 Explore Summer Programs in Greece

-Programs in Greece center on marine conservation work on Kefalonia Island, where teens learn field research skills while experiencing Mediterranean island culture.
-Each program blends conservation work, cultural immersion, and meaningful summer experiences for high school students.
+Programs in Greece center on marine conservation work on Kefalonia Island, and cultural immersion and ancient history along the Aegean coast.
+Programs blend conservation work, cultural immersion, historical discovery, and meaningful summer experiences for high school students.

 Greece: Island Turtle Conservation